L3cr0f/pma_course/Labs/Lab_01.md

 As we can see, it seems to perform some system operations like creating mutexes, also, it seems to have the ability to create a new service in the host, probably to gain persistence.
 Finally, it also can perform network operations through HTTP.

-4. What host- or network-based indicators could be used to identify this malware on infected machines?
+**4. What host- or network-based indicators could be used to identify this malware on infected machines?**

 The strings of the binary shows some interesting IOCs, some of them are.